getodk/docs/docs/central-backup.rst

      If you used our :ref:`DigitalOcean installation steps <central-install-digital-ocean>` but can't quite remember how to do this, we suggest reviewing the :ref:`login steps <central-install-digital-ocean-build>`.

 #.
 Locate the file you transferred.
 In the below examples, we pretend that it's ``/root/backupfile``.
-We also pretend you set a passphrase "SECRET_PASSHPRASE".
+We also pretend you set a passphrase "SECRET_PASSPHRASE".
 If you did not set a passphrase when backing up, then you can leave off the whole ``'SECRET_PASSPHRASE'`` bit.

     * For a backup ending with ``.pgdump.enc.bin`` (the post-v2026.2 format), you can run the restore process like so:
     .. code-block:: bash